-Design appropriate entrances for community use of school facilities for a minimum of 3 spaces such as auditorium, gym, cafeteria, library, playing fields, swimming pool and select classrooms for meeting rooms
+Design appropriate entrances for community use of school facilities such as auditorium, gym, cafeteria, library, and select classrooms for meeting rooms.

 New York City Schools are used actively by the community.
 Public activities in New York City public schools include: after-school programs, voting, community meetings and provision of emergency services through a long-standing agreement with the Red Cross.